telliott99/MyJava/part1/strings.rst

 Strings
 #######

 Let's take a look at the ``String`` class.
 Strings are like words, a sequence of letters in a particular order.
-The length of a string can be as short as one.
+The length of a string can be as short as zero (the empty string ``""``).
 The value of a string is always given surrounded by double quotes, like this:  ``"abc"``.
 This value by itself is called a string literal.

 In Java, any time we declare a new variable, we must give its type, so the following code declares a new String variable, ``s``: